Neferkare Pepiseneb: Attestations

 The name Neferkare VI Pepiseneb is attested on the Abydos King List (number 51), but not elsewhere.
-However, Jürgen von Beckerath has proposed that Neferkare Pepiseneb is to be identified with a "Neferkare Khered Seneb" appearing on the Turin canon.
+However, Jürgen Beckerath has proposed that Neferkare Pepiseneb is to be identified with a "Neferkare Khered Seneb" appearing on the Turin canon.
 As such, Neferkare Pepiseneb would be the first king of the Eighth Dynasty, following Ntyiqrt (who might be Neitiqerty Siptah) whose name appears on the Turin canon, a large lacuna in the document affecting the intervening kings of the dynasty.
 Both of these sources are dated to long after the eighth dynasty, to the 19th dynasty and later and there are no contemporary attestations of this period.

 Epithet

 The epithet Khered given to Neferkare Pepiseneb in the Turin canon means "child" or "young".
 Consequently, "Neferkare Khered Seneb" is translated as Neferkare The Child is Healthy.